 The Institute for Broadening Participation is a fantastic resource for parents of kids in grades K-8 who are looking for a STEM summer program that’s either free or scholarship-based.
 Their search results include opportunities all over the country, such as the Summer Engineering Experience for Kids (SEEK) in Washington, D.C., one of the National Society of Black Engineers’ (NSBE) contributions to increasing the representation of black students in STEM, and the Eureka!
 Program in Worcester, Massachusetts, which aims to spark girls’ interest in STEM.

 Cost: Prices vary depending on program, but many are free or scholarship-based.

 Where to find a camp: Check out the Institute for Broadening Participation.

 How to save on conventional camp programs

 While these options may resonate, your child could be interested in a camp that requires a more traditional tuition cost.
 If your child is interested in a camp that seems out of your price range, there are various ways to make it more affordable.

 Kamenetzky recommends getting in on early bird specials that camps send out in the months leading up to the summer.

 “Another great way to score a good deal is to check charity auctions at nearby schools,” she says.
 “Oftentimes, camps will donate a certificate for a week of camp, and sometimes you can get those for a great price if there aren’t many other bidders.”

-You’ll also do well to check on scholarships, grants or other discounted payment options, given that 93% of ACA-accredited camps offer some form of financial assistance to over one million children who are from economically deprived families or have special medical needs or special situations that might preclude them from attending camp.
+For any summer camp option you’re interested in, ask about scholarships, grants or other discounted payment options, especially given that 93% of ACA-accredited camps offer some form of financial assistance to over one million children who are from economically deprived families or have special medical needs or special situations that might preclude them from attending camp.